minghaotao/Canvas-Gradescope-Late-Submission/README.md

 # Canvas-Gradescope-Late-Submission
 # Edcause Poster Presentation 2023

+Co-presenting this with Alex Savoth at the Edcause conference in 2023.

 Gradescope is intergraded within Canvas, but it won't pass back the submission time to Canvas.

 For instructors who would like to use Canvas Late Policy for Gradescope submissions, this project has demoed an automated way to script the late submission time from the Gradescope course, then upload the late submission time to the Canvas on behalf of the student.